trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

    };
    ```

-   Init function looks at how many tickets to create from the current caller, then it is added to the current map.
+   The Init function looks at how many tickets to create from the current caller, and then it is added to the current map.

 1. Modify the poke function.